This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

-And if your clients aren’t achieving progress, you can know for sure that your training approach needs to change.
+And if your clients aren’t progressing, you can know that your training approach needs to change.

-My PTHub makes it simple for clients to upload progress photos and track stats related to both their body composition and their workout performance – when on-the-go or at a desktop.
+My PTHub makes it simple for clients to upload progress photos and track stats related to their body composition and workout performance – when on the go or a desktop.

-There’s even a ‘before and after’ photo generator with options to share directly to Facebook!
+There’s a ‘before and after’ photo generator with options to share directly on Facebook!

-In other software I’ve seen, these graph generation options are relegated more to trainers than clients.
+In other software, these graph generation options are relegated more to trainers than clients.

 I like that My PTHub puts the power in clients’ hands.

-Clients can track everything from biceps’ circumference to total time spent working out to max weight used on the adductor machine.
+Clients can track everything from biceps circumference to the total time spent working out to the max weight used on the adductor machine.

-Data collection gives clients a sense of ownership and forward momentum.
+Data collection gives clients a sense of ownership and forwards momentum.

 A peek into the financial management side of the software.

-Overall, My PTHub could literally become an integral part of every step of the training and business ownership process.
+Overall, My PTHub could become integral to every step of the training and business ownership process.